-- 2.10 Rockbox have previously operated at several locations in the South Hams over the last few years, including this location in Thurlestone, using temporary event notices (TENs).
-Last year a premises licence was granted for their South Milton location. - 2.11 There is a restriction on how many days TENs can be used in any one location of 21 days per calendar year (maximum of 15 TENs).
+- 2.9 Riverside Cafe have operated with the sale of alcohol recently using temporary event notices (TENs). - 2.10 There is a restriction on how many days TENs can be used in any one location of 21 days per calendar year (maximum of 15 TENs).
 This has temporarily been increased to 26 days (maximum 20 TENs) for 2022 and 2023 due to changes brought in following COVID restrictions.
-It is not known whether these changes will be extended. - 2.12 A premises licence would not restrict the number of days during which licensable activities can take place, unless conditions were placed on the licence.
-The Applicant has agreed with the Police to include the condition that the premises will only be open between the months of April and September. - 2.13 However, the site does not have formal planning permission to carry out these activities at this location, so it has been operating under planning regulations which allow the temporary use of land for no more than 28 days per calendar year.
-If a premises licence is granted, the premises would not be able to operate at this site for more than 28 days per calendar year, until such time formal planning permission were granted.
-The usual planning application process would need to be followed which is completely separate to the premises licence application process.
-The fact that the Applicant has not obtained planning permission for this location cannot be taken into consideration when determining the premises licence application.
+These changes will not be extended. - 2.11 A premises licence would not restrict the number of days during which licensable activities can take place, unless conditions were placed on the licence. - 2.12 As relevant representations in respect of this application have been received, which have not been withdrawn and mediation has not been possible, the Licensing Sub-Committee acting on behalf of the Licensing Authority must make a determination on this application.
+When coming to a decision, the Licensing Sub-Committee must give consideration to the Council's Statement of Licensing Policy (the

-2.14 As relevant representations in respect of this application have been received, which have not been withdrawn and mediation has not been possible, the Licensing Sub-Committee acting on behalf of the Licensing Authority must make a determination on this application.
-When coming to a decision, the Licensing Sub-Committee must give consideration to the Council's Statement of Licensing Policy (the Policy) and Home Office guidance issued under Section 182 Licensing Act 2003 (revised December 2022).
+Policy) and Home Office guidance issued under Section 182 Licensing Act 2003 (revised August 2023).